Consensys/doc.goquorum/docs/concepts/consensus/overview.md

 !!! warning

-    QBFT is currently an early access feature.
+    - QBFT is currently an early access feature.
 It is not recommended for production networks with business critical impact.

+    - Raft is not suitable for production environments.
+Use only in development environments.
+Also, you can't migrate to another consensus protocol from Raft.

 !!! note